GPU Power Monitoring in My Homelab: When Machine Learning Met My Electricity Bill

 - Depreciation: Hardware loses value over time

-For me personally, the privacy and learning aspects justify the cost.
-But if you're purely optimizing for dollars per token, cloud services probably win, especially if you don't already own high-end GPU hardware.
+For me, privacy and learning justify the cost.
+If you're purely optimizing for dollars per token, cloud services win, especially if you don't own high-end GPU hardware.

 Environmental Impact: The Carbon Math